opsani/servox/README.md

 connectors.
 Should you wish to develop a connector, reach out to us at Opsani as we have connector developer guides that are in pre-release while ServoX matures.

+### Visual Studio Code

+The core development team typically works in VSCode.
+Poetry and VSCode have not quite yet become seamlessly integrated.
+For your convenience, there are a couple of Makefile tasks that can simplify configuration:

+* `make init` - Initialize a Poetry environment, configure `.vscode/settings.json`, and then run the `servo initialize command.
+* `make vscode` - Export the Poetry environment variables and then open the local working copy within VSCode.
+The built-in terminal and Python extension should auto-detect the Poetry environment and behave.

 ### Pre-commit Hook

 The project is configured with a [pre-commit](https://pre-commit.com/) hook to